HanjiaJiang/beNNch/analysis/README.md

 # Benchmark data analysis and plotting

 This folder contains the code for benchmark data analysis and plotting.
-To run the code, execute `bash run_analysis.sh`, which runs the main Python script [plot.py](./plot.py) for each set of benchmark to analyze and plot the data.
+To run the code, execute `bash run_analysis.sh`.
+It runs the main Python script [plot.py](./plot.py) for each set of benchmark to analyze and plot the data.
 The generated folders will be named results_fig# and contain the results (in results.txt) and figures (Fig 6 to 8 in the article).
 The required benchmark data are already available in [outpath](../outpath/).

 | file | description |
 |-------------------|-------------------|